-Beyond these facts is Paul’s testimony that he left everything to follow Christ (the true test of a disciple as outlined by Jesus in Luke 14:26-33).
-“You will know them by their fruits” (Matthew 7:16) and the fruits of the apostle Paul leave no doubt that he was the apostle of Christ.
+Beyond these facts is Paul’s own testimony that he left everything to follow Christ (the true test of a disciple as outlined by Jesus in Luke 14:26-33).
+“You will know them by their fruits” (Matthew 7:16).
+Thus, the fruits of the apostle Paul leave no doubt that he was indeed the faithful and devote apostle of Christ before men and God.

 Some say that the picture Paul paints of Jesus in his Epistles does not match the Christ presented in the Gospels.
 Is this true?
-No because from Paul’s letters, we learn the following of Jesus: He is divine (1 Corinthians 8:6); He lived a sinless life • He died on the cross • The Jews put Him to death • He was buried • He was resurrected • He is now seated at right hand of God.
+No, because from Paul’s letters, we learn the following of Jesus: He is divine (1 Corinthians 8:6); He lived a sinless life (2 Corinthians 5:21); He died, buried and resurrected (1 Corinthians 15:4); He is now seated at right hand of God (Colossians 3:1).

-1-Colossians 2:14-17 “Blotting out the handwriting of ordinances that was against us, which was contrary to us, and took it out of the way, nailing it to his cross… Which are a shadow of things to come; but the body is of Christ.”
+Colossians 2:14-17 – “Blotting out the handwriting of ordinances that was against us, which was contrary to us, and took it out of the way, nailing it to his cross… Which are a shadow of things to come; but the body is of Christ.”

-2-Ephesians 2:15 “Having abolished in his flesh the enmity, even the law of commandments contained in ordinances; for to make in himself of twain one new man, so making peace.”
+Ephesians 2:15 – “Having abolished in his flesh the enmity, even the law of commandments contained in ordinances; for to make in himself of twain one new man, so making peace.”

 Ephesians 2:8,9 – “For by grace are ye saved through faith…Not of works, lest any man should boast.”
 Here, Paul is not saying that keeping the law is wrong.
 On the contrary, he exhorted the believers to establish the Law, “Do we then make void the law through faith?
 God forbid: yea, we establish the law” (Romans 3:31).
 “For sin shall not have dominion over you: for ye are not under the law, but under grace.
 What then? shall we sin, because we are not under the law, but under grace?
 God forbid” (Romans 6:14, 15).
 Paul in Ephesians 2:8,9 is simply saying that we are saved by grace alone but then God’s Spirit will help the Christian to keep God’s Moral law.
 The believers don’t keep the law to be saved but they keep the law because they are saved.

 The accusation that the apostle Paul was a false prophet has no biblical grounds.
 For Paul upheld the divinity of Christ.
 And he also upheld the moral law of the Ten Commandments as binding on the NT Christians.
 However, Paul correctly taught that the Mosaic Law of ceremonies was abolished at the Cross.
 Therefore, those that say that Paul taught that the believers should not keep the Old Testament Moral Law or the Ten Commandments, are erring in their understanding of the scriptures and the apostle’s teachings.